Toryt/contracts/README.md

   * I/1.0  : First release, minimally functional, Mac - node
   * I/2.0  : Use it in web projects, Mac
   * I/2.1  : Use it with node on linux (Travis)
+  * I/2.2  : Now also tests with Intern on node, on Mac and Linux.
+             Intern is preferred over Mocha.
+This version only changes private code, test code, and build setup.